3D Printed Mounts for LoRaWAN Sensors

 Why 3D Print Mounts

-Common scenario: Need to mount anemometer on 32mm galvanized pipe at specific angle to clear solar panel.
+Common scenario: You need to mount an anemometer on 32mm galvanized pipe at a specific angle to clear a solar panel.
 No commercial bracket exists for that combination.
-Design it in FreeCAD, print overnight in ASA plastic, install next day.
-Cost: ~11 EUR in material.
+Design it in FreeCAD, print overnight in ASA plastic, install the next day.
+The material cost is a fraction of commercial alternatives.

 What I Design and Print